opsmill/infrahub/docs/02_getting_started/readme.md

-# Build a local Sandbox Environment
+# Build a local Environment

-The project includes a local sandbox environment that can be used to experiment and/or demo Infrahub.
+The project includes a local demo environment that can be used to experiment and/or demo Infrahub.

-The main requirements to run the Sandbox environment are :
+The main requirements to run the Sandbox environment are:
-- Invoke 2.x
+- Invoke (version 2 minimum)
 - Docker & Docker Compose

-## Prepare the Sandbox Environment
+## Prepare the Local Environment

 ```
 invoke demo.build